A Guide to Long-Term Singlehood

-Executing this insight requires time, effort and determination.
+Executing this insight requires time, effort, and determination.
 We don't really need a significant other in our lives when we can have ourselves, and since we always have ourselves, there is no actual need for a significant other.
-The need for love, affection and sex can be fulfilled autonomously, or, at least, through non-romantic ways.
+The need for love, affection, and sex can be fulfilled autonomously, or at least through non-romantic ways.

 What I recommend for those who seek independence are the following:

-All couples are prone to separation, with the ultimate separation being death itself, and thus many that were separated by the death of their loved, regardless of the death's cause, can find themselves in complete shock when they find themselves alone without the significant other they have relayed upon for many years, making their death a potentially major reason to hinder their day-to-day functioning, not only their mental functioning.
-This what happens when you depend yourself too much on others, to the point your capacity for self-sufficiency decreases significantly.
+All couples are prone to separation, with the ultimate separation being death itself.
+And thus, many that were separated by the death of their loved one, regardless of the death's cause, can find themselves in complete shock when they find themselves alone without the significant other they have relied upon for many years, making their death a potentially major reason to hinder their day-to-day functioning, not only their mental functioning.
+This is what happens when you depend yourself too much on others, to the point your capacity for self-sufficiency decreases significantly.

 I'm not saying that romantic relationships are evil; I'm simply pointing their flaws, with one of them being one's increasing loss of autonomy and control over their lives, even if the relationship brings great joy and purposefulness to both partners.

-By focusing much of your attention of thoughts about romance as something that is missed when you don't have one, you subconsciously increase your lack of satisfaction of your current state, which in turn can arouse within you feelings of negativity.
+By focusing much of your attention on thoughts about romance as something that is missed when you don't have one, you subconsciously increase your lack of satisfaction of your current state, which in turn can arouse within you feelings of negativity.
 Romance is not a need.
 Rather, it is a result of socialization that teaches us that it is.
-This is why people that have been single for extensive period of time are majorly perceived as miserable, depressed people, even if they're actually happy and satisfied with their lives.
+This is why people that have been single for an extensive period of time are majorly perceived as miserable, depressed people, even if they're actually happy and satisfied with their lives.